GAIA-GMU/PAR/README.md

 # PAR: The Parameterized Action Representation
-Decription: [PAR](http://dl.acm.org/citation.cfm?id=371552.371567) is an action representation that can be used in conjunction with an agent archutecture.
+Decription: [PAR](http://dl.acm.org/citation.cfm?id=371552.371567) is an action representation that can be used in conjunction with an agent architecture.
 It contains methods to query a knowledge base and realize action commands written as hierarchical task networks.
 PAR written in C++ and MySQL.
 It connects to python as its scripting language.
+There have been several changes to PAR over the years.
+The most recent documentation can currently be found in my dissertation.
 ## Requirements: [Python 2.7](https://www.python.org/), [MySQL with C++ connector](https://www.mysql.com/)
 ## Installation Quick Guide
 This quick start guide will explain how to compile PAR in visual studio release mode for either 32-bit or